Course Descriptions G-I

 HN200/HN201 Design, Multimedia, and Web Technologies/Design, Multimedia, and Web Technologies, Advanced

-Grades 9 - 12- Year - 2 Weighted Credits
+Grades 9 - 12- Year - 2 Weighted Credits (weighted out of 4.5)

 Students will be enrolled in a two-block course where upon successful completion of the Design, Multimedia, and Web Technologies curriculum, students will continue with Design, Multimedia, and Web Technologies, Advanced, for a total of two credits.
 Students develop proficiency in designing and creating desktop-published projects, multimedia presentations/projects, and Web sites, using industry-standard application software.
 Students apply principles of layout and design in completing projects.
 Students work with sophisticated hardware and software, applying skills to real-world projects.
 Students create portfolios that include a résumé and a variety of desktop published, multimedia, and Web site projects produced in the course.
 Students enrolled in this course may be eligible for the Adobe Certified Professional: Photoshop 2020 Examination/Certiport 9816.